ZCohortAcct/toybox_092418/spec.md

   > logout: #route
   > password: objects have attribute

 [] 6.
-OAuthentication system: Github
+OAuthentication system: Google

 [X] 7.
 Include and make use of a nested resource with the appropriate RESTful URLs.
   > nested `new` route: '/toymakers/:toymaker_id/toys/new'